 "Having frequent panic attacks is no laughing matter.
-Especially when considering not many know how to treat this issue properly.
+Especially when considering not many know how to truly provide panic control treatment.
 Most simply don't have the training, knowledge, experience or credentials.
 But be hopeful!
 Your symptoms are treatable!
-It's what we do.
-And your panic attack or panic disorder therapy doesn't have to cost you an arm and a leg!
-We have many cost options to assist you.
-With a little effort and consistent progress, you won't feel the fear of having another one like the woman in the photo above any longer.
-So READ ON and SCROLL" - Dr. April
+It's what we do as panic attack specialists here at The April Center with online panic attack therapy.
+And with a little effort and consistent progress, you'll learn how to quickly manage panic attacks, so you don't feel the fear of having another any longer.
+So READ ON and SCROLL".

 Call The April Center For Anxiety Attack Management